opentecture/mindmapping/sandbox/opentecture-bookmarks/README.md

 ## Wish List / To Do

+* 2019-05-13 ~ delete www for page titles
+* 2019-05-13 ~ Start adding comments
+* 2019-05-13 ~ Enable adding new tags
+* 2019-05-13 ~ Close button on popup help
+* 2019-05-13 ~ Links to sites in left menu
 * 2019-03-17 ~ Enable creating new bookmarks from scratch
 * 2019-03-17 ~ Make it easier to add new images
 * 2019-03-17 ~ Be able to edit bookmarks with same tools from any of the viewers
 * 2019-03-17 ~ Gallery page for all the bookmarks

+## Issues

 ## Change Log

+### 2019-05-12 ~ Theo

+* First commit r 0.4.0

+Very happy with the way things are progressing - even though not ready to show or discuss much for now.

 ### 2019-03-31 ~ Theo